FranBarInstance/neutralts-docs/README.md

 Web Template Engine - Neutral TS
 ================================

-Neutral is a **template engine** for the Web, an alternative to *handlebars*, designed to work with **any programming language** (language-agnostic) via IPC/Package and natively as library/crate in Rust.
+Neutral TS is a **safe, modular, language-agnostic template engine** built in Rust.
+It works as a **native Rust library** or via **IPC** for other languages like Python and PHP.
+With Neutral TS you can reuse the **same template across multiple languages** with consistent results.

 In this simple PWA example, all three use exactly the same templates.